The Ancines Woods: Theatrical release

 El Bosque del Lobo premiered at the Valladolid International Film Festival in April 1970.
-The film was later screened in the United States at the Chicago International Film Festival on November 1971.
+The film was later screened in the United States at the Chicago International Film Festival in November 1971.
 It was later released theatrically in Spain on April 22, 1971.
 It was a critical and commercial success upon its initial release.
 The film was later screened on August 10, 2012; as a part of a tribute to writer/director Olea organized by the Concello de A Bola and the Vicente Risco Foundation.

 Critical response and legacy

 Modern reassessment of El bosque del lobo has been mostly positive, with critics now praising López Vázquez's performance and Olea's direction.

 In their book Performance and Spanish Film; authors Dean Allbritton, Alejandro Flórez Melero, and Tom Whittaker praised Vázquez's performance, writing, "In dramatically reshaping his usual intonation and diction for the role, López Vázquez's voice becomes snarling and inarticulate.
 His ramshackle appearance was as much of a radical departure as his vocal performance".

 The film was not without its detractors.

 Antonio Méndez from AlohaCriticón.com gave the film a negative review, writing, "It could be interesting, but the plot is poor, it lacks strength, it has a love subframe and it sins of a scarce psychological treatment that focuses more on superfluous facts than on the sickly and interior emphasis of its characters."

 The critical and commercial success of El bosque del lobo, brought widespread attention to director Olea, who would later go on to direct a series of films which included the 1992 adaption El maestro de esgrima (The Fencing Master) which received and Oscar nomination for Best Foreign Film.